Plants

 The fifth asset type in Kepthouse.
 Free, and built for UK gardens.

 Plants sit alongside appliances, vehicles, pets and properties as a fifth asset type.
 Trees, houseplants, flowers, edible crops.
 Type a plant name, look it up from a 350,000-species catalogue, and Kepthouse fills in hardiness, sun, watering, soil pH, flowering and pruning months.
-Push reminders for watering, pruning, feeding and mulching, based on the species and configurable per plant.
+Push reminders for watering, pruning, feeding and mulching.
+Real-time frost and disease warnings matched to your plants and your postcode.
+All free.

 Get it on Google Play